-- ordinary shares issuable upon the exercise of warrants outstanding as of March 31, 2021 pursuant to our warrant plans, at a weighted average exercise price of € per ordinary share; and - ordinary shares issuable upon the exercise of warrants awarded subsequent to March 31, 2021 pursuant to our warrant plans, at a weighted average exercise price of € per ordinary share.
+• 997,500 ordinary shares issuable upon the exercise of warrants outstanding as of March 31, 2021 pursuant to our warrant plans, at a weighted average exercise price of €9.21 per ordinary share.

 DILUTION

 If you invest in the ordinary shares in this offering, your interest will be immediately diluted to the extent of the difference between the initial public offering price per ordinary share in this offering and our net tangible book value per ordinary share after this offering.
 Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the net book value per ordinary share.